backdrop-contrib/ip_geoloc/README.txt

 IP Geolocation is still waiting for more details to arrive from the Google reverse-geocoding AJAX call.
 If $location['ip_address'] is not empty, then IP Geolocation does not expect any further details and will store the $location with your modifications (if any) on the IP Geolocation database.
+You must set
+$location['formatted_address'] in order for the location to be stored.

 RESTRICTIONS IMPOSED BY GOOGLE
 ==============================